petrpajdla/article_vedrovice/README.md

 > Pajdla, Petr (2021): Spatial patterns and grave goods differences at the Cemetery of Vedrovice (Czech Republic): A resampling approach to the Early Neolithic identity markers.

+The code is organized in individual scripts because some of the procedures, especially the randomization experiments, take a fair amount of time to process.

 ### Contents

-`Makefile`: Creates the text of the article in a given format and the SI.
+`Makefile`: Creates the text of the article in a given format.

 #### Code